acbbullock/IO-Fortran-Library/doc_API_design/Ref/String-methods.md

 * `row_separator` is `optional` and of type `character(len=*)` (default is `LF`)
 * `column_separator` is `optional` and of type `character(len=*)` (default is `','`)

-*Description*: The `write_file` method is provided primarily for the purpose of writing `.csv` files containing data of **mixed type**, which cannot be handled with a simple call to [to_file](to_file.html) (which accepts numeric arrays of uniform type).
+*Description*: Writes the content of a cell array to a text file.
 The cell array's entire contents are populated into `self` and then streamed to an external text file using the designated `row_separator` and `column_separator` whose default values are `LF` and `','` respectively.

-@note The file extension of `file_name` must correspond to one of the valid [text file extensions](../UserInfo/file-ext.html).
-Additionally, `file_name` will be created if it does not already exist and will be overwritten if it does exist.
+@note `file_name` may be a relative path, but absolute paths are not guaranteed to work on every platform.
+Additionally, the file will be created if it does not already exist and will be overwritten if it does exist.

-@warning `file_name` may be a relative path, but absolute paths are not guaranteed to work on every platform.

 ### [write(formatted)](../../type/string.html#boundprocedure-write%28formatted%29)